 - Moisturize the lips with Vaseline or Carmex and similar lip balms up to three weeks or more after surgery

 Who are the Ideal Candidates for Lip Lift Surgery?

-The lip lift procedure is not simply a surgical procedure reserved for older patients who have discovered their lips lose their luster and positioning over a period of years.
-On the contrary, a number of people across a wide expanse of ages seek lip lift surgery to enhance their pouts and to project broader smiles by making their upper teeth more prominent.
+The lip lift procedure is not simply a surgical procedure reserved for older patients who have discovered their lips lose their luster and positioning over the years.
+On the contrary, several people across a wide expanse of ages seek lip lift surgery to enhance their pouts and to project broader smiles by making their upper teeth more prominent.
 Folks in their 20s and beyond consider obtaining lip lifts to correct issues with their mouths.